Natural History Museum, Vienna: History

-The history of the Natural History Museum Vienna is shaped by the passion for collecting of renowned monarchs, the endless thirst for knowledge of famous scientists, and the spirit of adventure of travelling researchers.
-True to the spirit of the inscription carved into the front of the museum, scientists at the NHM Vienna have over the centuries dedicated themselves and their work "to the realm of nature and its exploration".

-While in the 19th century this was expressed through major imperial research expeditions to little-known corners of the Earth, today it can be found in modern DNA analysis methods and meteorite research providing insights into unfamiliar worlds and the outer extremes of our cosmos.

 The earliest collections of the Natural History Museum Vienna date back more than 250 years.
-It was the Holy Roman Emperor Francis I, Maria Theresa’s husband, who in 1750 purchased what was at the time the world's largest and most famous collection of natural history objects from the Florentine scholar and scientist Jean de Baillou.
+It was the Holy Roman Emperor Francis I, Maria Theresa’s husband, who in 1750 purchased what was at the time the world's largest collection of natural history objects from the Florentine scholar and scientist Jean de Baillou.
 This was the first step on the road to creating the Natural History Museum Vienna.

 Baillou's collection comprised 30,000 objects, including rare fossils, snails, mussels, and corals, as well as valuable minerals and precious stones.

 Emperor Francis, who founded the Schönbrunn zoo in 1752 and the botanical garden in 1753, also organized the first scientific overseas expedition.
 In 1755 he commissioned Nicolaus Joseph Jacquin to travel to the Caribbean, the Antilles, Venezuela, and Colombia.
 Jacquin returned from this expedition with many live animals and plants for the zoo and the botanical garden, as well as 67 cases full of other items of interest from the natural world.

 After the Emperor's death, Maria Theresa gave the natural science collection to the state and opened it up to the general public.
 Thus she created the first museum in line with the principles and visions of the Enlightenment.

-It was Maria Theresa who brought the famous mineralogist Ignaz von Born to Vienna.
+It was Maria Theresa who brought the mineralogist Ignaz von Born to Vienna.
 Born, who had developed a new method of extracting precious metals, was tasked with classifying and expanding the collections.
 To this end he had minerals from many different regions sent to Vienna, where they were added to the collection.
 Under the leadership of Ignaz von Born the cabinet of natural history quickly developed into a center of practical research.